Advisory Committee

 Bridget Vallence MP

-Prior to entering Parliament, Ms Vallence worked for 16 years in the automotive industry as a procurement executive in both the manufacturing and retail sectors in Australian, Asian and global markets, and is also experienced with organisational change and business transformation projects.
+Prior to entering Parliament, Bridget was a procurement executive in the automotive industry, in both manufacturing and retail sectors in Australian, Asian and global markets, and is also experienced with organisational change and business transformation projects.

-Ms Vallence holds a Bachelor of Arts and Bachelor of Commerce (Honours) from the University of Melbourne.
-In 2016, Ms Vallence was an inaugural fellow of the Melbourne School of Government Pathway to Politics Program for Women.
+Bridget holds a Bachelor of Arts and Bachelor of Commerce (Honours) from the University of Melbourne.
+Bridget is an alum of the 2016 inaugural Pathways to Politics program.